Joe Cimperman: Human rights

 As a Councilman, Cimperman advocated for increasing the legal rights of the lesbian-gay-bisexual-transgender (LGBT) community.

 In 2008, Cimperman introduced legislation for the creation of a domestic partner registry for gay and straight couples in the City of Cleveland.

 Cimperman advocated for an anti-discrimination ordinance barring discrimination on the basis of gender identity and expression.
 Co-sponsoring the ordinance with several other councilmen, the City of Cleveland joined other major Ohio cities by passing legal protections for transgender persons.

 In 2011, Cimperman sponsored an ordinance, that was passed by Cleveland City Council, that offers domestic partner benefits for city employees.
 However, it is limited to individuals in the domestic partner registry prior to a specific date.
 Other workers can have their partners added to benefits at an annual cost.

 Community health and wellness

-Cimperman, in collaboration with MetroHealth, the Sisters of Charity Hospital System, University Hospitals-Case Medical Center and the Cleveland Clinic, introduced a resolution to spur Cleveland to become healthier and fitter.
-Known as, Healthy Cleveland, Resolution No. 257-11 would make the city government a full partner in a collaborative effort by Greater Cleveland's four largest hospital systems to improve the health of city residents.
+Cimperman, in collaboration with MetroHealth, the Sisters of Charity Hospital System, University Hospitals-Case Medical Center and the Cleveland Clinic, introduced a resolution known as "Healthy Cleveland", that aimed to make the city government a full partner in a collaborative effort by Greater Cleveland's four largest hospital systems to improve the health of city residents.

-Cimperman strongly champions for food justice for low-income and minority residents, citing the disparities in health between inner-city and suburban residents.
-Cimperman sees the connection between food and the issues of social, economic, and racial justice.
+Cimperman advocates for food justice for low-income and minority residents, highlighting the significant health disparities between inner-city and suburban populations.
+He emphasizes the interconnection between food access and broader issues of social, economic, and racial justice.